DanielSarmiento04/Termodinamica/en/theory/readme.md

 $$ \Delta E =  \Delta E_{state}  + \Delta E_{chemical} $$

-For general purpose, we have to assume reference state,
+For general purpose, we have to assume reference state, that some text suggest us that the state is at T = 25 ºC  and p = 1 atm